 Starlight Glimmer is now Twilight's student, learning about friendship.
 In the two-part season premiere, Twilight and her friends, including Starlight, go to the Crystal Empire to visit Cadance and Shining Armor, who have just had a baby alicorn.
 There's a ceremony called a "crystalling" (kind of like a christening, except it involves a magical crystal heart), which is very important to the entire Crystal Empire.
 But... things go awry, and our heroes have to once again prevent a catastrophe.
 Meanwhile, Twilight had assigned Starlight to reunite with her old, estranged friend Sunburst.
 That doesn't go well at first, either, because both Starlight and Sunburst are keeping secrets from each other.
 But ultimately they help the other ponies save the day and they renew their friendship.
 And Cadance and Shining Armor name their foal Flurry Heart.
 Throughout the season, there will be more episodes in which the Cutie Map summons various combinations of the Mane Six to deal with friendship problems.
 And episodes where the Cutie Mark Crusaders try to help ponies with various problems (which is their calling, now that they have their cutie marks).
 In one ep, the CMCs befriend a griffon named Gabby, who becomes an honorary Cutie Mark Crusader, herself.
 There's an ep where Spike competes against other dragons to replace the current Dragon Lord, Torch, but ultimately he helps Torch's daughter, Ember, win that position.
 And an ep where Starlight befriends Trixie.
 Also this season, Rainbow Dash joins the Wonderbolts when one of them retires.
 (She earns the nickname "Rainbow Crash.")
 And there's an ep where Spike befriends a Changeling named Thorax, who has relinquished the evil ways of his kind.
 And of course lots of other (often hilarious) things happen throughout the season.
 In the 2-part finale, Starlight is invited back to her home village for a week-long Sunset Festival, though she's worried that the ponies there won't have forgiven her for what she did to them in the past.
 So she invites Trixie to go with her, for moral support.
 But it turns out the other ponies have forgiven her... in fact, they want her to help make decisions about various festival events.
 But she's nervous about taking charge of anything, for fear of returning to her old self.
 So Starlight and Trixie return to Ponyville early, only discover the ponies there are acting strangely.
 In a dream, Princess Luna tells Starlight that she and Celestia and the Mane Six have all been replaced by Changelings, and begs for Starlight's help.
 So, Starlight and Trixie set out to rescue everypony, receiving help from both Thorax and Discord (who, predictably, is really only interested because the Changelings had taken Fluttershy).
 This ultimately leads to a transformation of all the Changelings into creatures of good, rather than evil.
 All except Queen Chrysalis, who remains evil and runs away, vowing to exact revenge someday on Starlight.
 Meanwhile, Thorax becomes the new leader of the Changelings, and Starlight and her friends return to her home village for the remainder of the Sunset Festival, since her adventure had taught her to trust herself to make decisions for others without backsliding into tyranny.

-There's a minute-long video called Fresh Princess of Friendship, which I guess appeared on Hasbro's YouTube channel a few days before season 7 premiered.
+Between seasons 6 and 7, there was a fourth Equestria Girls movie, called Legend of Everfree.
+Also, a minute-long video called Fresh Princess of Friendship appeared on Hasbro's YouTube channel a few days before season 7 premiered.
 However, I wasn't aware of it until like one or two episodes into season 7, when I saw a commercial that said the video would premiere on TV the next Saturday night, after whatever movie was playing on Discovery Family.
 But I didn't know exactly when that would be, so I sat through like 15 minutes of the end of the movie (which turned out to be Walking with Dinosaurs), just so I could see this clip that I could have seen online a few weeks earlier, if I'd known about it.
 Sigh.
 Anyway, it's Pinkie Pie doing a parody of the theme song from The Fresh Prince of Bel-Air, and it's pretty fun, I guess.

 Twilight decides she's taught Starlight all she can, so Starlight "graduates."
 Maud Pie moves to Ponyville, and becomes friends with Starlight.
 Big Mac starts a relationship with a pony named Sugar Belle (with some help from the Cutie Mark Crusaders).
 Pinkie Pie becomes Equestria's friendship ambassador to Yakyakistan (which is inhabited by yaks, previously seen in a season five episode).
 There's another episode in which Apple Bloom learns the truth about how her (and Applejack and Big Mac's) late parents got together, and she now works to end a feud between the Apple family and the Pear family, from whom her mother came.
 (Her mother was called Buttercup after marrying her father, Bright McIntosh, but her original name was Pear Butter.
 And she's voiced by Felicia Day!)
 In another episode, Starlight's friend Sunburst comes to Ponyville for a visit, and befriends Twilight, Trixie, and Maud.
 While in town, Sunburst also buys a barrel full of antiques, which turns out to contain a journal.
 Then, in the two-part season finale, he discovers that the journal was written by Star Swirl the Bearded, over a thousand years ago.
 The journal explains the very old mystery of why he disappeared, along with five other legendary ponies: Rockhoof, Flash Magnus, Mistmane, Mage Meadowbrook, and Somnambula.
 (While Star Swirl himself had been mentioned numerous times throughout the series, we first really learned of the others in a few episodes earlier this season.)
 These six ponies (called the "Pillars") basically had the same roles in protecting Equestria long ago that Twilight and her friends do in the present, with their Elements of Harmony.
 And in the finale, we learn that they had banished a villain called the Pony of Shadows into limbo long ago, but to do so required banishing themselves along with him.
 Now, Twilight decides to cast a spell, with all her friends' help, to bring back those legendary ponies... unaware that it would also mean bringing back the Pony of Shadows.
 But Starlight has reservations, which Twilight doesn't listen to.
 And later, when Star Swirl and the others want to try to banish their old enemy once again, Starlight thinks it would be a better idea to talk to the Pony of Shadows, and try to befriend him.
 It turns out his real name is Stygian, and he used to be a friend of the Pillars.
 Of course, Starlight's plan ultimately works, and in the end, Stygian and the Pillars each go off to see how various parts of Equestria have changed during their thousand-year absence.

-Between seasons 7 and 8, there was a theatrical movie, which I haven't seen yet.
+Between seasons 7 and 8, there was a theatrical movie.

 In the two-part season premiere, Twilight discovers that the Cutie Map now covers areas beyond Equestria.
 (Which confuses me, because I'm pretty sure it already did cover some of the areas that supposedly are new to the map this season.
 At least, they're areas we've previously seen ponies visit and solve friendship problems.
 But whatever.)
 Anyway, this inspires Twilight to open a "Friendship School," with herself as Head Mare, and her friends as teachers.
 The school will include not just ponies as students, but also young creatures from other lands.
 The main group of students we meet include an Earth pony named Sandbar, a yak named Yona, a griffon named Gallus, a dragon named Smolder, a changeling named Ocellus, and a hippogriff (and former seapony) named Silverstream.
-(This race was introduced in the movie, I guess, so I really should see that before too long.)
+(This race, actually hippocamps, was introduced in the movie, I though I hadn't seen that when I started watching this season.)
 Unfortunately, Twilight learns that the school will have to follow the rules of the Equestria Education Association, which is headed by Chancellor Neighsay.
 This means none of the teachers can do things their own way, which leads to the students being bored and ditching class... and then to Neighsay shutting down the school.
 But in the end, Twilight finds that the students became friends on their own, and decides to make her own rules for the school, which she reopens.
 (Personally, I don't think an Equestrian organization like the EEA should have authority over what's basically an international school, anyway.
 More importantly, I quickly came to loathe Neighsay, who is blatantly bigoted against non-ponies.
 And I think it looks like this season will teach some important lessons about real world issues like immigration and multiculturalism.)
+But the season isn't entirely focused on the school.
+There's an episode where we learn that Maud Pie is dating a pony named Mudbriar.
+And an episode where Fluttershy is just hilarious when she takes on alternate personalities while looking after one of Rarity's boutiques.
+And an episode where Spike goes through a molting, and gains wings.
+And an episode where the Cutie Mark Crusaders try to become students at the new school, but end up becoming friendship tutors instead.
+And an episode where Queen Chrysalis creates evil clones of the Mane Six in an effort to gain control of the Elements of Harmony.
+(I thought that was doomed from the start, because the clones had the exact opposite personalities of each of the real ponies.)
+That's just the halfway point of the season, and I've left a bunch of episodes out.
 And I shall say more as the season progresses.